-(a) any matter which must be dealt with by regulation in terms of this Act; 45 (b) the criteria, indicators and standards referred to in section 4(2)(a), including-

-- (i) their determination and enforcement; - (ii) the creation and promotion of the incentives referred to in section 4(2)(7); - (iii) the recognition of institutions under section 4(2)(c); - (c) research; - (d) monitoring of the forest resource, including regulations relating to-(i) the registration of and collection of data from, owner's of forests: - (i) the registration of and collection of data from, persons who harvest. saw, process or sell forest produce; - (iii) collection of data from institutions which certify sustainable forest 10 management; - (e) protected trees, including- - (i) the cultivation and grazing of land around any protected tree; - (ii) financial assistance for erecting stock-proof fences; - (iii) the preparing and maintenance of firebreaks for the protection of such a 15 tree; - (iv) the control of the collection, removal, transport, export, purchase, sale or donation of parts or produce of protected trees; - (v) management plans for protected trees; - (f) the management of State forests in general or a particular State forest or part 20 of it;

-(g)licences under section 23, leases under section 27. agreements under section 28 and community forestry agreements under section 30, including-

-- (i) the appointment and functioning of a person or organ of State outside of the Department to exercise powers and perform duties of the Minister 25 and the Director-General in terms of Chapter 4 and such other sections as relate to that task; and - (ii) procedures for the selection of suitable licensees, lessees, purchasers or offerors; - (h) facilitation, mediation and arbitration before a panel member referred to in 30 section 45; - (i) forest hygiene, including- - (i) the combating of any harmful organism which affects any kind of forest, tree or timber on any land or in any vehicle, building or other place where timber is stored, stacked, seasoned or processed;
+- (b) the criteria, indicators and standards referred to in section 4(2)(a), including- - (i) their determination and enforcement; - (ii) the creation and promotion of the incentives referred to in section 4(2)(b); - (c) research; 5 - (d) monitoring of the forest resource, including regulations relating to- - (i) the registration of, and collection of data from, owners of forests; - (ii) the registration of, and collection of data from, persons who harvest, saw, process or sell forest produce; - (iii) collection of data from institutions which certify sustainable forest 10 management; - (e) protected trees, including- - (i) the cultivation and grazing of land around any protected tree; - (ii) financial assistance for erecting stock-proof fences; - (iii) the preparing and maintenance of firebreaks for the protection of such a 15 tree: - (iv) the control of the collection, removal, transport, export, purchase, sale or donation of parts or produce of protected trees; - (v) management plans for protected trees; - (f) the management of State forests in general or a particular State forest or part 20 of it: - (g) licences under section 23, leases under section 27, agreements under section 28 and community forestry agreements under section 30, including- - (i) the appointment and functioning of a person or organ of State outside of the Department to exercise powers and perform duties of the Minister 25 and the Director-General in terms of Chapter 4 and such other sections as relate to that task; and - (ii) procedures for the selection of suitable licensees, lessees, purchasers or offerors; - (h) facilitation, mediation and arbitration before a panel member referred to in 30 section 45; - (i) forest hygiene, including- - (i) the combating of any harmful organism which affects any kind of forest, tree or timber on any land or in any vehicle, building or other place where timber is stored, stacked, seasoned or processed;

-- (ii) the prevention of the introduction into or the spreading within the Republic of any such harmful organism; and - (j) in general, to carry out the purposes and the provisions of this Act.

-(2) The Minister may make different regulations under subsection (2) for different regions of the Republic, different forests or parts or classes of forests and different 40 owners or classes of owners of forests.

-(3) The Minister may make regulations---

-- (a) for the inspection of any forest, trees, timber, vehicle, pack-animal or premises by any person or the incumbent of a post designated by the Minister for purposes of enforcing regulations made under this section; - (b) prescribing how samples of any timber for examination or testing must be taken and how and where such timber may or must be graded or marked.

-(4) The reference to specific regulation-making powers in this section does not limit the general regulation-making powers conferred by it.

-(5) (a) The Minister may by regulation provide that infringements of certain 50 regulations constitute criminal offences and prescribe maximum penalties for such offences.

-(b) The penalties may not exceed those for a second category offence in terms of section 58(2).
+- (ii) the prevention of the introduction into or the spreading within the Republic of any such harmful organism; and - (j) in general, the carrying out of the purposes and the provisions of this Act. - (3) The Minister may make different regulations under subsection (2) for different regions of the Republic, different forests or parts or classes of forests and different 40 owners or classes of owners of forests. - (4) The Minister may make regulations- - (a) for the inspection of any forest, trees, timber, vehicle, pack-animal or premises by-any person or the incumbent of a post designated by the Minister for purposes of enforcing regulations made under this section; - (b) prescribing how samples of any timber for examination or testing must be taken and how and where such timber may or must be graded or marked. - (5) The reference to specific regulation-making powers in this section does not limit the general regulation-making powers conferred by it. - (6) (a) The Minister may by regulation provide that infringements of certain 50 regulations constitute criminal offences and prescribe maximum penalties for such offences. - (b) The penalties may not exceed those for a second category offence in terms of section 58(2).